-On 1 January 2018, it began deregulating energy prices and thus phasing out fossil fuel subsidies which is expected to limit the growth of emissions, but in itself is not sufficient to stop emissions from increasing.
-Petrol and diesel prices have been subjected to a 5% VAT rate, whereas crude oil and natural gas are still exempt.
+On 1 January 2018, the UAE began deregulating energy prices and thus phasing out fossil fuel subsidies which is expected to limit the growth of emissions, but in itself is not sufficient to stop emissions from increasing.
+Petrol and diesel prices are subject to a 5% value-added tax (VAT) rate, whereas crude oil and natural gas are still exempt.
 Diesel prices are however still far below the global average.

 With its Nationally Determined Contribution (NDC), the UAE pledged to pursue “a strategy of economic diversification that will yield mitigation and adaptation co-benefits”.
 Part of these efforts is increasing the share of renewable and nuclear energy in the “total energy mix” to 24% by 2021.
 Although this is not clearly specified in the NDC, we assume that this target refers to the electricity mix based on a number of government statements.
 Therefore, we rate UAE’s NDC “Highly Insufficient”.

-The exact definition of the efficiency target included in the strategy is unclear, so the full potential impact on emissions of the complete strategy cannot be quantified at present.
+The exact definition of the efficiency target included in the energy strategy is unclear, so the full potential impact on emissions of the complete strategy cannot be quantified at present.
 For more information, see our description of the energy sector in “Current Policy Projections”.